Block Wall Cost Calculator

 How It Works

 The Block Wall Cost Calculator estimates the total expense of building a concrete masonry unit (CMU) block wall by calculating material costs for blocks, mortar, rebar, and grout, plus labor expenses if hiring professionals.
-This tool helps contractors and homeowners budget accurately for wall construction projects ranging from small garden walls to large structural installations.
+Materials typically account for only 15-25% of total project cost when hiring professionals, with labor representing the largest expense at $40-80 per square foot depending on region and wall complexity.
+Reinforcement adds $400-1,000 per 100 square feet of wall but is required by building codes for any structural, load-bearing, or retaining application, making it a non-negotiable line item for most projects.
+This tool helps contractors and homeowners budget accurately for wall construction projects ranging from small garden walls to large structural installations, and reveals the cost difference between DIY and professional approaches.

 The Formula